- About “Cover The Uninsured Week”

 may they find consolation in your healing presence.

-We ask this through the Lord Jesus
+We ask this through Christ our Lord

 who healed those who believed.